 Modern Perspectives: Psychological Insights and Scientific Study

 But with the advent of modern psychology, dreaming suddenly carried new weight and complexity.
 With the publication of The Interpretation of Dreams in 1899, Sigmund Freud changed the terms of the debate by claiming that dreams were a direct avenue into the unconscious; a place where dreams revealed otherwise unknown drives and suppressed conflicts.
+Freud set in place methods for studying dreams that would be taken up and transformed by generations of psychologists who followed.

 A contemporary of Freud, Carl Jung proposed to add to this further information, in the shape of the notion of a collective unconscious shared by humanity on which dreams draw when constructing their inventory of symbols and their personal meaning.
+Jungian dream interpretation is concerned with uncovering those symbols.

 Modern sleep research employs special equipment to study the science of dreams (oneirology).
 Human researchers of the physiological and neurological aspects of this mental activity have focused on the specific neurology that affects our brains during REM sleep, the phase most closely associated with dreaming.